mendeljacks/orma/README.md

 # What is Orma?

-Orma is a light-weight declarative ORM for SQL databases.
+Orma is a JSON-based, statically typed query language for SQL databases.

-Orma makes it easy to use JSON based GraphQL style syntax to query and mutate existing databases.
+Orma provides the tools to secure and simplify your database queries, while still exposing the full power of SQL.

 Key Features

--   Powerful
+💪 Powerful
+- Nested queries and mutations
-    -   Mixed operations (create, update, delete in one request)
+- Mixed operations (create, update and delete in one request)
-    -   Nested Queries and Mutations (automatic foreign key propogation)
+- Extensive SQL-based syntax
-    -   Powerful JSON query syntax with automatic typescript for queries and mutations
+- Automatic typescript for queries and mutations

--   Portable
+🛹 Portable
-    -   Can run server-side or client-side (for sql-lite)
+- Pure JS with no code generation
-    -   BYO connection pool
+- BYO database connector

--   Performant
+🕥 Performant
-    -   Batched insert statements.
-    -   Multi stage query planning
+- All SQL statements are batched
+- Query plans for maximum parallelization

 Orma also helps with validation, sql injection protection, while leaving the rest of the database management to the programmer.
 The programmer will be responsible for providing a configured connection pool so that sql strings can get executed.